ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/UnitTests.md

 Almost all aspects of the ACME CSE implementation are covered by unit tests based on the Python [unittest](https://docs.python.org/3/library/unittest.html){target=_new} framework.
 The files for the individual test suites and the runner application reside in the [project's *tests*](https://github.com/ankraft/ACME-oneM2M-CSE/tree/master/tests){target=_new} directory.

+!!! tip "Looking for what a specific test does?"

+	This page covers configuration and how to run the test suites.
+For a full breakdown of every individual test case — what requests it makes and what it expects — see the [Test Reference](../development/unit-tests/index.md).

 ## Configuration